opulencephp/docs/contributing.md

 To fix a bug, create a pull request on the latest stable branch with the fix and relevant PHPUnit tests.

 <h2 id="features">Features</h2>
 We always appreciate when you want to add a new feature to Opulence.
 For minor, backwards-compatible features, create a pull request on the latest stable branch.
-For major, possibly backwards-incompatible features, create a pull request on the master branch.
+For major, possibly backwards-incompatible features, create a pull request on the `develop` branch.

 <h2 id="security-vulnerabilities">Security Vulnerabilities</h2>
 Opulence takes security seriously.
 If you find a security vulnerability, please email us at <a href="mailto:bugs@opulencephp.com">bugs@opulencephp.com</a>.